Share this Article

 Associate Degree in Accounting

-An associate degree in accounting prepares graduates for entry-level positions like bookkeepers, account collectors, and financial clerks.
-During an associate program in accounting, students learn basic accounting methods and concepts, such as payroll accounting, tax preparation, cost accounting, and budgeting.
+An associate degree in accounting prepares graduates for entry-level jobs as bookkeepers, account collectors, and financial clerks.
+During an associate program in accounting, students learn basic accounting methods and concepts, such as those related to payroll accounting, tax preparation, cost accounting, and budgeting.

 Bookkeepers help organizations manage accounts and record financial transactions.
-Bookkeepers also create financial statements and reports, prepare bank deposits, and create invoices.
+These professionals create financial statements and reports, prepare bank deposits, and create invoices.
 They may also oversee payroll.
 An associate degree meets the requirements for most bookkeeping positions.

 Bill and account collectors recover payments on overdue bills.
 They locate consumers or businesses with overdue bills and negotiate payment plans with debtors.
 Bill and account collectors may also offer credit advice or refer consumers to a debt counselor.

-Financial clerks perform administrative tasks for organizations in several sectors.
+Financial clerks perform administrative tasks.
 Their responsibilities may include keeping records, helping customers, and carrying out financial transactions.
 Financial clerks also compute bills, provide customer assistance, and update financial records.
 They may work in billing, payroll, procurement, insurance, or new accounts.

 Bachelor's Degree in Accounting